The Best Affordable Running Shoes in 2018

 Asics Gel-Kayano 23

-The gel midsole of the Kayano 23 also adds a lot of shock absorbance, which is also very helpful for those who are recovering from an injury.
-You will probably incur less inflammation on your joints if you use this shoe.
+The gel midsole of the Kayano 23 also adds a lot of soft cushioning – also very helpful for those who are recovering from an injury.
+The shoe has a heel clutching system, which nicely cradles the back heel for a secure fit.

 - Great for sensitive heels and joints

 - Highly durable